DiCindio Law LLC | February 10, 2022 | DUI

-What If I’m Asked to Take a Breath Alcohol Test?
+What If I’m Asked to Take a Breath Alcohol Test in Pennsylvania ?

 As long as you’ve properly followed the steps to ensure that you have no alcohol on your breath or in your system, there shouldn’t be any problem with performing a breath alcohol test.
 This includes waiting to drive until after the alcohol has left your bloodstream.
 Generally, alcohol can be detected in a blood test up to 12 hours after consumption.